-viewprofile(): Used to view profile of user.

-updateprofile(): Updates profile of user.

-register(uname, email, pass): Used to register the user.
+viewprofile(): Used to view profile of user. updateprofile(): Updates profile of user. register(uname, email, pass): Used to register the user.
+Observer Observer is inherited from User class.

-Observer

-Observer is inherited from User class.
 Holds information of observing accounts and provides operations for observers.

-observing: Holds the list of people who are being observed by the observer user.

-viewinfo(userID): Displays user information according to corresponding user id if user authorized the observer.

-viewhealthanalysis(userID): Authorized observers can display health analysis of patient.
+Functions: viewinfo(userID): Displays user information according to corresponding user id if user authorized the observer. viewhealthanalysis(userID): Authorized observers can display health analysis of patient.
+Owner Corresponds to the person who is being monitored and being observed.

-Owner

-Corresponds to the person who is being monitored and being observed.
 Inherited from User class.
 Indicates owner of wearable device.

-analysislogs: List of previous analysis reports of owner.
+Attributes: analysislogs: List of previous analysis reports of owner.
+Authorized observers can see them. history: List of previous logs of owner activity.
 Authorized observers can see them.

-history: List of previous logs of owner activity.
-Authorized observers can see them.

-addobserver(): Add an observe to authorize access to owner information.

-viewhealthinfo(): Displays personal medical information of patient.

-updatehealthinfo(): Update personal medical information of patient.

-viewhealthanalysis(): Displays health analysis logs to the user.
+Functions: addobserver(): Add an observe to authorize access to owner information. viewhealthinfo(): Displays personal medical information of patient. updatehealthinfo(): Update personal medical information of patient. viewhealthanalysis(): Displays health analysis logs to the user.
+Device Holds device information of owner.

-Device

-Holds device information of owner.
 Configurations can be done on intermediate or wearable device using instances of this class.

-deviceid: Unique intermediate device id.

-configurations: Current device configurations are kept here.

-configure(Configuration): Configures the Device object and applies it to actual intermediate device via data transmission.
-Transmission periods, analysis settings and sensor configurations can be changed.

-viewconfig(): Displays current configuration of intermediate device.
+Attributes: deviceid: Unique intermediate device id. configurations: Current device configurations are kept here.
+Functions: configure(Configuration): Configures the Device object and applies it to actual intermediate device via data transmission.
+Transmission periods, analysis settings and sensor configurations can be changed. viewconfig(): Displays current configuration of intermediate device.
+Sensor Holds sensor information and measurements belongs to the sensor.

-Sensor

-Holds sensor information and measurements belongs to the sensor.
+Attributes:

 sensorid: Unique identifier of the sensor.

 sensorname: Holds sensor name which explains duty of sensor.

 sensorperiod: Data transmission period of sensor.

 isactive: States whether sensor is active or not.

-SensorData
+ConcorData Deckages data of a single conser measurement and tags of it

-Packages data of a single sensor measurement and tags of it.
+SensorData Packages data of a single sensor measurement and tags of it.
+Attributes:

 sensorid: Holds unique sensor identifier

 value: Output of sensor measurement

 timestamp: A field of SensorData object that keeps measurement time of data.

 sequence: sequence number of sensor data.

-HealthInfo

-Personal medical information of owner of the device.
+HealthInfo Personal medical information of owner of the device.

+Attributes:

 age: Age of owner.

 weight: Weight of owner.

 height: Height of owner.

 diseases: List of diseases owner has.

-AnalysisReport

-Provides an interface for management of analyzers.
-Responsible for initiating analyzer tasks.
+AnalysisReport Provides an interface for management of analyzers.
+Responsible for initiating analyzer

+tasks.

+Attributes:

 generationTime: Generation time of the health report.

-analysis: This paragraph is created after analysis using fetched data and health information of patient.
+analysis: This paragraph is created after analysis using fetched data and health

+information of patient.
 Paragraph states health inspection results and diagnosis of diseases if there is any.

+Functions:

-fetchData(userID, startTime, endTime): Fetches health data of user from database to be used for analysis process.
+fetchData(userID, startTime, endTime): Fetches health data of user from database to

+be used for analysis process.

-analyzeHealthCondition(userID, data): Performs detailed analysis on data and generates analysis paragraph.
+analyzeHealthCondition(userID, data): Performs detailed analysis on data and

-Listener
+generates analysis paragraph.

-Listens communications originated from intermediate devices and associate them with related objects.
+Listener Listens communications originated from intermediate devices and associate them with

+related objects.

+Attributes:

 port: Number of listening port.

-configure(): Makes configurations on listening operation.

-listen(): performs listening operation
+Functions: configure(): Makes configurations on listening operation. listen(): performs listening operation DataManager Used to manage sensor data.

-DataManager

-Used to manage sensor data.
 Acts as an interface between server and database.

-addsensordata(SensorData, Owner): Take sensor data and owner of sensor data as parameter.
-Checks and adds this data to database.

-getsensordata(timestamp, sequence): provides specified sensor data if it exists.

-filtersensordata(Query): Execute given query on database.
-Query is one of the predefined secure sql query objects.
+Functions: addsensordata(SensorData, Owner) : Take sensor data and owner of sensor data as parameter.
+Checks and adds this data to database. getsensordata(timestamp,sequence): provides specified sensor data if it exists. filtersensordata(Query): Execute given query on database.
+Query is one of the pre- defined secure sql query objects.